techbrett/OfficeDocs-SkypeForBusiness/Teams/phone-number-calling-plans/transfer-phone-numbers-to-teams.md

     - If you enter a BTN number that matches a number in the list of numbers that you're porting, you have two options.

         - Option 1: Port **all numbers in my account**.
 If you choose this option, the account with your current service provider will be closed after the port is complete.
         - Option 2: Port **some numbers in my account, and I'm including my account's BTN**.
-If you choose this partial port option, you can enter a new BTN to designate for the account that is still open with your current service provider.
+If you choose this partial port option, you also have the option to enter a new BTN to designate for the account that is still open with your current service provider.
+Designating a replacement BTN is optional.

 > [!NOTE]
 > All information input for your organization and current service provider must match *exactly* with the current service provider's records.
 >
 > Some fields are optional, but some service providers require the optional fields.
->
-> This is dependent upon the current service provider.
-For example, PIN is required to port mobile numbers.

 3. **Organization details**, enter your organization's name.

 4. **Current service provider details**, provide the current service provider's name, account number, and security PIN.
+The account PIN is required to port mobile numbers.

 5. **Requester details**, populate this information with the contact details of the person who Microsoft can contact with port order status updates.

 6. **Authorized user details**, populate this information with the contact details of the person who is the authorized user with your current service provider.

-7. **How do you want to sign the Letter of Authorization?** section, you select whether you want e-signature or manual upload for the Letter of Authorization.
+7. **How do you want to sign the Letter of Authorization?**, select whether you want e-signature or manual upload for the Letter of Authorization.

-8. **Service address**, assign the physical location exactly as it's matched with the current service provider.
-It's fine to proceed if the emergency address that you want to assign to the number is different than the address you're entering here.
-You can create an emergency address and designate it later, when you're assigning the number to a user.
+8. **Service address**, enter the service address exactly as it matches the current service provider's record.
+Emergency addresses can be assigned later, when assigning the number to a user.

 9. **Default number usage** section, you select the intended typed of usage for the numbers.
 If you would like to change it, select *Yes, change usages* to go to **Add number features** page.
 If you select *No*, the wizard skips you to the **Complete your order** page.